BruceBinBoxing/Deep_Learning_Weather_Forecasting/README.md

 Global AI Challenger-Weather Forecasting
 ==============================
-Produce more accurate weather forecasts based on the observation and prediction of meteorological elements.
+> Using deep learning produces more accurate weather forecasts based on the observation and prediction of meteorological elements.

-Our rank-3 (CCIT007) score indicates end-to-end seq2seq Deep Learning model with small feature engineering can greatly improve weather forecasting accuracy (*This is my first competition project.
-If it is helpful, a star would be a big stimuli for me.*)
+Our rank-3 (CCIT007) score indicates end-to-end seq2seq Deep Learning model with small feature engineering can greatly improve weather forecasting accuracy (This is our first competition project.
+If it is helpful, a star would be a big stimuli for us.
+Many thanks to *Huaishao Luo's* big help.)
+### License
+MIT
 ### Requirements
 Based on **Python 3.6.** Required packages like keras, tensorflow etc. are iincluded in **requirements.txt**.
 Run bellow command to install them.
 > pip install -r requirements.txt

-### Pipeline for quick running.
+### Pipeline for quick start.
 Go to https://challenger.ai/competition/wf2018. to downlowd 3 datasets as bellow (You can switch to English from top-right corner):

 Training set: **ai_challenger_wf2018_trainingset_20150301-20180531.nc**